axonops/axonops-developer-operator/README.md

-# AxonOps Developer Operator
+# AxonOps™ Developer Operator

-This Kubernetes operator can create a full Apache Casandra environment for development that includes [AxonOps](https://axonops.com)
+This Kubernetes operator can create a full Apache Cassandra® environment for development that includes [AxonOps](https://axonops.com)

+Apache Cassandra, Cassandra and Apache are either registered trademarks or trademarks of the Apache Software Foundation (http://www.apache.org/) in the United States and/or other countries and are used with permission.
+The Apache Software Foundation has no affiliation with and does not endorse or review AxonOps Workbench

 ## Installation